Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Covariance, equivariance, and symmetry in super-resolution

+where $\theta$ is a rotation angle and $R_\theta$ is the corresponding rotation matrix.
+The left-hand side denotes the action of rotation in abstract form, and the right-hand side is the matrix representation for $\bm{x}$.
+Generally, the matrix representation is determined by the object on which the rotation acts.

-The covariance gives the transformation laws for a scalar $\omega(\bm{x})$ and a vector field $\bm{v}(\bm{x})$ under rotation and translation:
+The covariance\cite{Schutz1980, Nakahara2003} with respect to rotation is described for a scalar field $\omega(\bm{x})$ and a vector field $\bm{v}(\bm{x})$ as follows:

-Only the referred position is changed for a scalar as in (\ref{eq:covariance-scalar}), whereas not only the referred position but also the components are changed for a vector as in (\ref{eq:covariance-vector}).
-The change in the vector components describes the change in its direction.
-When scalars or vectors are piled into a numerical array, each one is independently transformed according to (\ref{eq:covariance-scalar}) and (\ref{eq:covariance-vector}).
-Both scalar and vector satisfy the linearity.
-The transformation law, i.e., covariance, distinguishes between scalar and vector.
-The last equation (\ref{eq:covariance-general-tensor}) can be used to any combination of any tensor fields, where the representation of $\pi(\rho)$ depends on $F$: $\pi(\rho) = 1$ for a scalar, $\pi(\rho) = \rho$ for a vector, and $\pi(\rho)$ is a block diagonal matrix consisting of $\rho$ when $F$ is a stack of vectors.
+Only the referred position is changed for a scalar as in (\ref{eq:covariance-scalar}), whereas both the referred position and components are changed for a vector as in (\ref{eq:covariance-vector}).
+The change in the vector components describes the rotation of its direction.
+Both scalars and vectors satisfy the linearity.
+The transformation law, i.e., the covariance (\ref{eq:covariance-whole}), distinguishes a vector from a tuple of scalars.